marcpage/devops-driver/GreaseMonkey/README.md

 If you paste the link into a rich text context (like an email, PowerPoint, Word document, etc), if will be formatted correctly.
 If you paste the link into a plain text context (notepad, command line, etc) it will be formatted in Markdown.

+If you hold down the `shift` key while clicking, the plain text version will not contain any Markdown.